 Do you think renting out a home here is a good way to generate real income, or is it more about covering costs?

 It can be a solid source of income, especially if your property is already paid for.
-A well-located home or casita can easily bring in steady revenue during the high season, and some owners extend that into the shoulder season, too.
-People are also getting creative: building small studios or cabins to rent out separately, offering bikes or scooters, and even helping with airport shuttles.
-If you treat it like a small hospitality business, it can go beyond just covering expenses.
+A well-located home or casita can bring in steady revenue during the high season, and some owners extend that into the shoulder season too.
+People are also getting creative: building small studios or cabins to rent separately, offering bikes or scooters, even helping with airport shuttles.
+If you treat it like a small hospitality business, it can go well beyond just covering expenses.
+And the wellness and ecotourism market is starting to extend that income window into the summer months as well.

 What Building a Home in La Ventana Really Involves